 “Good girl!” he exclaimed as he rubbed her head.
 “I’ve watched Ena catch field mice this morning.
 She feints one direction, forcing the vermin to go where she wants it to go.
 And in two quick steps, Ena has her meal.”

-	Graybard grinned at the Josah.
-“I’ll make a leader out of you in no time!”
+Graybard grinned at Josah.
+“I’ll make a soldier out of you in no time!”

 He slapped his back, not expecting Ena to growl her discontent.
 “It’s fine, Ena,” Graybard said softly.
 “We are all friends here.”

 “There is more going on than Ena cooped up in the barn too long,” admitted Josah.

 “That cat has connected with you since the first time you saw her,” Graybard pointed out.
 “She must be feeling your stress.
 Figure out how you can calm yourself before she hurts somebody.”

 Josah waved his hands, giving Ena permission to go out into the field.
 With reluctance, Ena trotted to the first grove of trees, then sat down.
 “So, like I was saying, how do we get Luka to go in the direction we want?”